siva-viknesh/siva-viknesh.github.io/_pages/about.md

 🌊 <strong>Fluid Mechanics:</strong> I am inclined towards Fluid Mechanics, delving into areas such as unsteady aerodynamics, wildfire dynamics, and cardiovascular flow.
 I also focus on developing computational methods and integrating machine learning methodologies to solve these complex problems.<br><br>

-🎓 <strong>Educational Background:</strong> I hold a Master’s degree in Aerospace Engineering, specializing in Aerodynamics, from <strong>IIT Kanpur</strong>, India.
-I had the privilege of working in the HPCL Lab with <strong>Dr. Tapan K. Sengupta</strong> and the LSA Lab with <strong>Dr. Kamal Poddar</strong>, where I focused on both Computational Fluid Mechanics and Wind Tunnel Measurements.
-My Bachelor's degree in Aeronautical Engineering from <strong>Anna University</strong>, Tamil Nadu, India, sparked my passion for Aerodynamics and solving PDEs.<br><br>
+🎓 <strong>Educational Background:</strong> I hold a Master’s degree in Aerospace Engineering with a specialization in Aerodynamics from **IIT Kanpur**, where I worked in the HPCL Lab with **Dr. Tapan K. Sengupta** and the LSA Lab with **Dr. Kamal Poddar**, focusing on Computational Fluid Mechanics and Wind Tunnel Measurements.
+I earned my Bachelor’s degree in Aeronautical Engineering from **Anna University**, Tamil Nadu, which sparked my passion for Aerodynamics and solving PDEs.<br><br>
 </div>

 ## 🔬 Academic Research
 - 🔥 **[Wildfire Dynamics](https://arxiv.org/abs/2411.04007v1):**